hgoebl/nerdshow/README.md

  * create your presentation by editing Markdown and/or HTML snippets
  * Syntax highlighting (by now only for JavaScript)
  * remote control your presentation with your smartphone
+ * share a presentation across many browser instances (on distributed PCs)

 **Not for:**
  * Internet Explorer users (please use a real browser like e.g. Chrome, Safari, Firefox, ...)